netsoc/cli/docs/netsoc_account_set.md

 ```
   -h, --help          help for set
-  -u, --user string   (admin only) user to set property on (default "self")
+  -u, --user string   (admin only) user to perform action as (default "self")
 ```

 ### Options inherited from parent commands